StevenThuriot/Horizon/_drafts/getting-started.md

 ### DLR

 Horizon supports .NET's DLR.
 This means a lot of the calls on the `Info` class have an overload that accept an implementation of the [`CallSiteBinder`](https://msdn.microsoft.com/en-us/library/system.runtime.compilerservices.callsitebinder.aspx).

 In a nutshell, this means it's very easy to plug `Horizon` into any of your projects that uses [`DynamicObject`](https://msdn.microsoft.com/en-us/library/system.dynamic.dynamicobject.aspx) implementations.

+### The real fancy stuff

+For simple calls, like getting values from fields and properties, an `Expression Tree` will be compiled and cached.
+After compilation, the execution hit is barely slower than making the actual call.

+For more advanced calls, like methods that have named arguments and parameters with default values, a `CallSiteBinder` will be constructed, just like the DLR does!
+That makes it just as snappy as working with a regular dynamic object.